-^{} Refer to note 10(c) for further breakdown of financial information of joint ventures
+^{} Refer to note 10(c) for further breakdown of financial information of joint ventures # New joint venture in FY17 c.
+Additional summarised information in relation to amounts included in assets, liabilities and profit/(loss) of joint ventures

 The associates and joint ventures finance their operations through unitholder/shareholder contributions and also through external banking facilities.
 The Group also provides a loan facility to some of these entities which is disclosed in note 11.
 The Group has no further contractual obligations to provide ongoing financial support.